MurtadaAhmed/YPH-YourPhotoHost/README.md

 To make the app accessible from server ip, run:
 ```
-uvicorn murtidjango.asgi:application --host 0.0.0.0
+sudo uvicorn murtidjango.asgi:application --host 0.0.0.0 --port 80
 ```
-the app is now accessible on 'http://YOUR_SERVER_IP:8000' make sure the server allow port 8000
+the app is now accessible on 'http://YOUR_SERVER_IP'